plum-umd/adapton.ocaml/oopsla15_artifact_docs/GettingStarted.md

     >[guest@ic ~]$ less table2-results.txt

+  * Our original paper data is in `adapton.ocaml/oopals15_data_log/`

   * To recreate our paper's data, use the script: `recreate-results.sh full`

-6. Try some experiments yourself
+5. Try some experiments yourself
   * See our Step by Step guide on the following pages

 Let us know if you have any trouble!